LEEClab/Movement_Ecology_Brazil_1985-2015/README.md

 The data and code presented here is part and Supplementary Material of the article bellow.
 They present the same analyses presented in the article.
 To use and cite this, please refer to:

 Alves-Eigenheer, M. et al. Challenges and perspectives of movement ecology research in Brazil.
-Submitted to Perspectives in Ecology and Conservation.
+Ecosistemas, 32(2), 2427. https://doi.org/10.7818/ECOS.2427
+You can also access it here: https://www.revistaecosistemas.net/index.php/ecosistemas/article/view/2427

 The repository has 3 folders:
 - [Code](https://github.com/LEEClab/Movement_Ecology_Brazil_1985-2015/tree/master/Code): An R script for running analyses and plotting some figures.